 Melena?

-Verify if it is melena: direct visualization or ask the patient, "Is it as BLACK as this (pointing to something black)?" - Confirm with a DRE presyncope, reduced urine output, JVP) - tachycardia might be blunted by BB
+Verify if it is melena: direct visualization or ask the patient, "Is it as BLACK as this (pointing to something black- dark brown doesn't count!)?" - Confirm with a DRE - no need for FOBT on DRE samples!

 History/Exam: